zhenjiawang157/UniBic/README.md

 This restricts no two blocks overlap more than 0.25 of the size of each one.
 And the other parameters are default value.

-For each input file, our program generates three output files, namely,'.blocks' file, '.chars'file and '.rules' file.
+For each input file, our program generates three output files, namely, '.blocks' file, '.chars'file and '.rules' file.

 In '.blocks' file, you can see all the biclusters the program found, especially, we use a blank line to separate the positively and the negatively (if any) correlated genes in each bicluster.

-As to '.chars' file, it provides the qualitative matrix of the microarray data to usrs with some details of how to discrete the data in '.rules' file.
+As to '.chars' file, it provides the qualitative matrix of the microarray data to users with some details of how to discrete the data in '.rules' file.
 You can find further details about how to represent a microarray dataset with a qualitative matrix in our paper.

-Changelog
+Change log
 ---------
 Version 1.0
 - latest version